DiffTORI: Differentiable Trajectory Optimization for Deep Reinforcement and Imitation Learning: Abstract

 \section{Abstract}

-This paper introduces \model{}, which utilizes \textbf{Diff}erentiable \textbf{T}rajectory \textbf{OP}timization as the policy representation to generate actions for deep reinforcement and imitation learning.
+This paper introduces \model{}, which utilizes \textbf{Diff}erentiable \textbf{T}rajectory \textbf{O}ptimization as the policy representation to generate actions for deep \textbf{R}einforcement and \textbf{ I}mitation learning.
 Trajectory optimization is a powerful and widely used algorithm in control, parameterized by a cost and a dynamics function.
 The key to our approach is to leverage the recent progress in differentiable trajectory optimization, which enables computing the gradients of the loss with respect to the parameters of trajectory optimization.
 As a result, the cost and dynamics functions of trajectory optimization can be learned end-to-end. \model{} addresses the ``objective mismatch'' issue of prior model-based RL algorithms, as the dynamics model in \model{} is learned to directly maximize task performance by differentiating the policy gradient loss through the trajectory optimization process.
 We further benchmark \model{} for imitation learning on standard robotic manipulation task suites with high-dimensional sensory observations and compare our method to feed-forward policy classes as well as Energy-Based Models (EBM) and Diffusion.
-Across 15 model-based RL tasks and 13 imitation learning tasks with high-dimensional image and point cloud inputs, \model{} outperforms prior state-of-the-art methods in both domains.
+Across 15 model-based RL tasks and 35 imitation learning tasks with high-dimensional image and point cloud inputs, \model{} outperforms prior state-of-the-art methods in both domains.
+Our code is available at \href{https://github.com/wkwan7/DiffTORI}{https://github.com/wkwan7/DiffTORI}.